Lombra/elite-api-docs/docs/Appendix.md

 The following module attributes have enum values, written as a string, all others are float

-WeaponMode should be one of:    ForwardFire, Gimbal, TargetOnly, FireAtWill, Manual, NoMode
+WeaponMode should be one of:

+- ForwardFire
+- Gimbal
+- TargetOnly
+- FireAtWill
+- Manual
+- NoMode

-DamageType should be one of: Kinetic, Thermal, Explosive, Collision, Thargoid, AntiThargoid
+DamageType should be one of:

+- Kinetic
+- Thermal
+- Explosive
+- Collision
+- Thargoid
+- AntiThargoid

-CabinClass should be one of: Prison, Economy, Standard, Business, First, Luxury
+CabinClass should be one of:

+- Prison
+- Economy
+- Standard
+- Business
+- First
+- Luxury